nemr0/sqflite_live/README.md

 Be sure the user grants this, or go to **Settings → Privacy → Local Network**.

 ### macOS
+it's advised to use this in debug mode only as you can create a `info-development.plist`

 For Flutter desktop apps, add these entitlements and Info.plist entries.